MikeWise2718/CampSim/readme.md

 - Runs, but all the cars (and people now) are missing
      -   This happened to me when I imported without gif-lfs enabled, it wasn't importing the car textures so you didn't see them

+## Architectural Notes to CampusSimulator - Mike Wise - 1 Aug 2020
+Ideally a program should have tight cohesion in its components and loose coupling between them, also variable and procedure names chosen so as to be self-documenting.
+Unfortunately, here that proves to be quite a problem.
+Tight-cohesion is fairly easy, but loose coupling is very difficult, mostly because our objects have multiple dependencies on one another.
+Here we analyze that.

+### Overview
+We have various scenarios, that we refer to as "scenes" (at one time we called them "regions" in some places that word still exists).
+Scenario would have been slightly better, might change it.

+We have a top-level "SceneManager" object that manages our scenarios.
+The scenarios are composed of groups of objects that are all managed by their own unique manager – normally one manger per type of objects.
+Example objects are building, people, vehicles, streets, etc.

+Management consists of managing their lifetime, and also frequently consolidating and managing the communication to other managers.
+Looking up the objects by their various identifying characteristics is another function that the managers frequently perform

+### Managers
+We use a manager-managees pattern, whereby a single manger manages multiple managees.
+Not that this is not exactly a singleton pattern since we could in theory have multiple managers – and we will probably need this for example when two scenarios need to interact (which is a definite possibility at this point but not one we have implemented yet).
+A list of our managers

+Top Level
+-	`PeopleMan` – Mangers people in the scene, their name, avatar, if they have a camera, etc.
+-	`BuildingMan` – Manages buildings in the scene.
+Also trees, bushes, building alarms, and a bunch of other things that should probably have their own managers someday.
+-	`VehicleMan` – Manages vehicles (cars) that can move around.
+-	`GarageMan` – Manages places that vehicles can park
+-	`StreetMan` – Manages streets in the scene.
+Data comes in from OSM through `DataFileMan`
+-	`VideoMan` – Manages fixed cameras that can be in the scene.
+Also keeps track of viewer camera, and probably should keep track of people cams
+-	`JourneyMan` – manages the journeys people take
+-	`ZoneMan` – manages evacuation zones people can go to during an evacuation Lower Level
+-	`FrameMan` – Manages frames that can be used for ML computer vision (AI) training
+-	`DataFileMan` - Manager – manages data sets (csv, json, etc) for the scenarios
+-	`LinkMan` – manages nodes and links in the scene
+-	`UiMan` – Manges the UI

+## Initialization Sequence
+Originally, we just had a single initialization call per manager, but that simply did not work because of the interdependencies.
+We now have a multi-phase initialization during a new scene startup.
+-	OneTime Initialization – Initializations that is done once per application instance (CampSim invocation) and is scene independent.
+For example, `UiMan` finds all the objects that were manually placed in the `UiPrefab` and initializes its references to them.
+This will not ever change over the application lifetime.

+-	Object Deletion – Only significant when a prior scene was instantiated.
+Current objects in the various managers are deleted.
+The manager should come to a state that is indistinguishable on each startup.

+-	Value Initialization – stored values are read from the `PlayerPref` so that settings can be retained in a scene.
+Additional initialization that depends only on those settings or is independent of those values can also optionally be performed.

+-	Note that from this point `DataFileMan` and `LinkMan` need to be usable.

+-	TODO: files are read and data structures are built.

+-	Graphic Object Initialization – gameobjects are created.
+Here we restrict ourselves to object creation that needs no inter manager communication, whereby most modules will need services from `LinkCloudMan`

+-	Object Linking – intramanager initialization that requires the objects to have been created in multiple modules is done

+## Scene Updating
+During a scenario we can do various things – examples are:
+-	like start some simulation like a building evacuation
+-	change some settings that determine appearance
+-	move our viewer around
+-	change cameras, etc.
+-	Changing the base scenario would actually be one of these too.
+Some of these will require changes to the scene that affect the way it is initialized, so we might need to redo some or even all of the initialization.
+We distinguish between three classes.
+-	Total Refresh – those that require the entire scene to be initialized.
+-	Object Refresh – No data is reread in, however all the graphics objects are destroyed and then reinitialized
+-	Partial Object Refresh – Individual game objects are deleted and recreated locally.
+This should be logged somewhere.
+-	Object modification – attributes (Components) of game objects are modified.
+This might trigger Unity to do a lot of work, but it does not (should not?) affect our object hierarchy visibly.
+This should also be logged somewhere.